Echoshard/Streamlit_OpenAI_Assistants/README.md

 ### Supports

-- Webscraping
+- Web scraping
 - File upload (Text files are put in stream not uploaded to thread)
 - Vision (Image upload)
+- Private keying
-- Private Keying and assistant switching
+- Assistant loading and switching
 - Thread clearing
-- youtube transcript scraping (youtube blocks it constantly)
+- Youtube transcript 'unstable'

 A note that uploading files or vision will add to your openAI storage.

 ### Configuration

-When running on streamlit cloud this can be configured for a secret key and assistant API or the user can insert there own keys and assistant IDs.
+When running on Streamlit cloud this can be configured for a secret key and assistant API or the user can insert there own keys and assistant IDs.

 ```
-api_key = "OPENAI KEY"
+#-------------------------- TOM Secrets
+openai_key = st.secrets["openai_key"]
-default_assistant = "ASSISTANT"
+default_assistant = st.secrets["default_assistant"]
-secret_key = "SECRET"
+secret_key = st.secrets["secret_key"]
 ```

 Additionally there are settings for plain text and setting a .env.
-Uncomment and commment the ones needed.
+Uncomment and comment the ones needed.

 ```
-#For Plain text for running locally or testing
+#------------------------------ Local Quick Keying
-# api_key = ""
+# openai_key = ""
 # default_assistant = ""
 # secret_key = ""

-#.env
+#----------------------------- .env
-# api_key = os.environ.get("api_key")
+# openai_key = os.environ.get("openai_key")
 # default_assistant = os.environ.get("assistant_id")
 # secret_key = os.environ.get("secret_key")
 ```